-4. Counseling.
+3. Counseling.

-Counseling is another important service that can be completed either in person at a college Transition to Success event or other Orientation program, or online and provides students with an abbreviated education plan that helps to guide you as you select courses for your first semester.
-Whether you plan to complete a certificate, a degree, transfer, or take a course or two for self improvement, counseling is designed to provide informative, yet practical advise.
+Counseling is another important service that can be completed either in person at a college one-stop Orientation event or dropping in at the Counseling Office or Assessment Center, or online.

+This final step in OAC provides students with a one semester or two term education plan that helps to guide you as you select courses for your first semester.
+Whether you plan to complete a certificate, a degree, transfer, or take a course or two for self improvement, counseling is designed to provide informative, yet practical advice.
 Counseling is your map to college success.
-Students may access orientation and counseling online through WebAdvisor.
+Distance Education students can complete orientation and counseling online through WebAdvisor.